dansh-dev/Astroguard/README.md

 python ./app.py

+Tests can be run by executing this command:

+python ./tests.py

 The map will not be displaying at this moment.
 So there is also a map setup procedure

 You will need to install this module that facilitate the hosting of the map.